astropy/astropy/docs/io/ascii/write.rst

 Finally, MRT has some specific naming conventions for columns (`<https://journals.aas.org/mrt-labels/#reflab>`_).
 For example, if a column contains the mean error for the data in a column named ``label``, then this column should be named ``e_label``.
-These kind of relative column naming cannot be enforced by the MRT writer because it does not know what the column data means and thus, the relation between the columns cannot be figured out.
+These kinds of relative column naming cannot be enforced by the MRT writer because it does not know what the column data means and thus, the relation between the columns cannot be figured out.
 Therefore, it is up to the user to use ``Table.rename_columns`` to appropriately rename any columns before writing the table to MRT format.